rust-lang/nomicon/src/atomics/acquire-release.md

 operation, which in doing so establishes that the release operation _happens-before_ the acquire operation.
-Therefore, we can say that in the first possible execution, Thread 1’s `store` synchronizes-with Thread 2’s `load`, which causes that `store` and everything sequenced before it to happen-before the `load` and everything sequenced after it.
+Therefore, we can say that in the first possible execution, Thread 1’s `store` synchronizes-with Thread 2’s `load`, which causes that `store` and everything sequenced-before it to happen-before the `load` and everything sequenced-after it.

 > More formally, we can say that A happens-before B if any of the following
 > conditions are true: